2007 Venezuelan referendum protests: Transition from RCTV to referendum protests

 In late June, RCTV managed to continue producing unofficial daily broadcasts by posting them on YouTube and running on a severely minimized staff, although the government refused to sway in their decision not to renew the channel's license.
 National protests calmed and quieted down as Chavez and his government continuously failed to address or acknowledge any of the protest activity.

 The momentum that the student movement had picked up after the closing of RCTV was channeled into protests against Chavez's proposed national referendum, as the students believed that the 69 amendments on the ballot would give the president too much power over the government and the country.
 The referendum was rejected in the December elections, and RCTV's alternative broadcasting continued smoothly for the next two and a half years until 2010, when the channel did not air a speech made by President Chavez and therefore ran into trouble with laws that required Chavez's speeches to all be shown by cable companies and broadcast channels.

+On November 2, a protest at the University of Zulia left 2 dead and 8 injured after hitmen attacked the student protests, the student affiliated with Justice First, Flavia Isapia, and one of the alleged hitmen ended up dead.
 In November 2007, demonstrations arose in Caracas, Venezuela and six other cities over the proposed constitutional changes.
 "Tens of thousands" of "Yes" voters marched in Caracas after the referendum had finally been approved on 2 November.
-An 8 November protest at the Central University of Venezuela resulted in clashes between students and several masked gunmen, with several injuries; footage was caught on tape.
+At 8 November, protests at the Central University of Venezuela resulted in clashes between students and several masked gunmen, with several injuries; footage was caught on tape.
 In late November 2007, just days before the referendum, tens of thousands marched in Caracas for both the "Yes" and "No" votes.
 An opposition politician estimated the crowd marching for the "No" vote at 160,000.
-Protests were largely peaceful, and only one pro-government worker's death has been reported.
+Protests were largely peaceful, and only one pro-government worker's death was reported.

 Some of Chávez's supporters expressed concerns and disagreement with his proposals to change the constitution.

 Many voters abstained in the vote, rather than cast a "No" vote against Chávez.
 The student movement played a crucial role in consolidating this position and in organizing numerous rallies.
 The student movement has played a large role in the Venezuelan political process, having gained a prominent position during the RCTV broadcast license expiration protests.
-Although the student movement is not limited to the opposition, it has been the opposition students that have gained the largest support, in part because they are not officially affiliated with any political cadres.
+Although the student movement is not limited to the opposition.